ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 This all gets very chaotic and might possibly lead to some sort of deadlock.

 So, if multiple initiators are not permitted, then there has to be some way for processes to decide who is going to act as the sole initiator.
-This then leads into the very challenging problem domain called ***Agreement Problems*** (Warning: Here be dragons!)
+This then leads into the very challenging problem domain known as ***Agreement Problems*** (Warning: Here be dragons!)

-This makes the Chandy-Lamport algorithm very much easier to implement, because we do not have to care about solving the hard problem of agreeing on who will act as the initiator &mdash; any and all processes can snapshot whenever they like!
+Since the Chandy-Lamport algorithm permits multiple initaiators, it very much easier to implement because we do not have to care about solving the hard problem of agreeing on who will act as the initiator &mdash; ***any*** process can snapshot ***any*** time it likes!

-Further to this, any process that receives a marker message does not need to know either who sent that marker, or which process originally acted as the initiator.
-Hence, marker messages can be very lightweight messages that do not need to carry any identifiers.
+Further to this, any process that receives a marker message does not need to care about either who sent that marker, or which process originally acted as the initiator.
+Hence, markers can be very lightweight messages that do not need to carry any identifiers.

-This is an example of a decentralised algorithm in that it can have multiple initiators.
+The Chandy-Lamport algorith is an example of a decentralised algorithm.
 There are, however, algorithms that are centralised, and these ***do*** require a single process to act as the initiator (We'll talk more about this type of algorithm later in the course).

 ## Why Do We Want Snapshots in the First Place?

 What are snapshots good for?
 Here are some ideas:

 * ***Checkpointing***
-    In the event of failure, a checkpoint provides us with a reasonable restart point without having to start the whole calculation over again
+    In the event of failure, a checkpoint provides us with a reasonable restart point without having to repeat the whole calculation over again
 * ***Deadlock detection***
     Once a dead lock occurs at time `T` in a system, unless it is resolved, that deadlock will continue to exist for all points in time greater than `T`.
-A snapshot can be used to perform deadlock detection
+A snapshot can be used to perform deadlock detection and thus serves as a useful debugging tool
 * ***Stable Property Detection***
     A deadlock is an example of a ***Stable Property***.
 A property of the system is said to be ***stable***, if, once it becomes true, it remains true.
-    Another example of a stable property is when the system has finished doing useful work (it might require human intervention to detect this) - I.E. Termination
+    Another example of a stable property is when the system has finished doing useful work - I.E. Task termination (however, human intervention might be required in order to detect that this state has been reached)

-Do not conflate ***deadlock*** with a process crashing.
-Typically (but not always), a deadlock occurs when two running process enter a wait state for a response from the other.
-Thus, neither process has crashed, but at the same time, neither process is capable of doing  any useful work because of the mutually dependent wait state.
+Be careful not to conflate a ***deadlock*** with a process crashing.
+Typically (but not always), a deadlock occurs when two running processes enter a mutual wait state.
+Thus, neither process has crashed, but at the same time, neither process is capable of doing any useful work because each is waiting for a response from the other.

 ## Chandy-Lamport Algorithm and Causality

 The set of events in a Chandy-Lamport Snapshot will always make sense with respect to the causality of those events.

-Now we need a new piece of terminology:  A ***cut*** is a time frontier that divides a Lamport diagram into past and future events.
+Now we need to introduce a new piece of terminology:  A ***cut*** is a time frontier that divides a Lamport diagram into past and future events.

 ![Cut](./img/L9%20Cut.png)

 An event is said to be ***in the cut*** if it belongs to the past.
-In Lamport diagrams where  time goes downwards, this means above the line.
+In Lamport diagrams where  time goes downwards, this means events occurring above the line.

 So, for a cut to be ***consistent***, for all the events `E` in the cut, if `F->E` then `F` is also in the cut.

-In the following diagrams `B->D`.
-In other words, since event `B` happens before event `D`, any cut must preserve the fact that event `B` happens in the causal history of event `D`.
+In both the following diagrams `B->D`.
+In other words, since event `B` happens before event `D`, for a cut to be consistent, it must preserve the fact that event `B` happens in the causal history of event `D`.

 So, this cut is valid and is therefore called a consistent cut:

 ![Consistent Cut 1](./img/L9%20Consistent%20Cut%201.png)

-Even though the cut has separated events `B` and `D`, their causality has not been reversed: event `B` remains on the past side of the cut, and event `D` remains on the future side.
+Even though the cut has separated events `B` and `D`, their causality has not been reversed: event `B` remains on the "past" side of the cut, and event `D` remains on the "future" side.

 However, this is an inconsistent cut: